This post is sponsored by thinkThin but the content and opinions expressed here are my own.

 Eating Smarter – If you follow me on Instagram (@chanelvanreenen) then you know over the past 6 months I’ve been making changes to my diet in order to become my best healthy self.
 I also looked into natural healing agents like CBD and started to learn its history from learning who created CBD vapes to people’s stand on consuming CBD.
+You may want to check out stores like Delta Munchies if you want to try as well.
 I rarely eat past 6pm and try to go to bed no later than 10.
 I’m not much of an early morning eater so I have my “breakfast” usually between 10-11am.
 One food that has always appealed to me is oatmeal. thinkThin Protein and Probiotic Hot Oatmeal can fit into any aspect of my life.
 From running out the door to carpool drop off, or quickly getting in 10 grams of protein before my morning walk.
 It’s one less thing that I need to think about during the day.
 Being able to pop the oatmeal in the microwave and still get a delicious healthy meal is definitely a mom win.
 Cinnamon Almond and Maple Pecan are by far my favorite flavors, however thinkThin offers a variety of others.
 It really is the best way to jumpstart by day and leaves me satisfied and alert for longer.

 Do you have any daily rituals you practice for self love and wellbeing?
 Let me know in the comments below! xoxo